vikejs/vike/README.md

 // Route String
 export default "/"

-// If we don't create `.page.route.js` then Filesystem Routing is used
+// If we don't create a `.page.route.js` file then Filesystem Routing is used
 ```

 Unlike Nuxt,